rickbau5/PostbackDelivery/doc/DevelopmentLog.md

 - `$redis->lPush('reqests', $populated)` where `$populated` is the formatted URL.
 (I'm pretty sure I'm going to need to come back to this point and restructure the data a bit, but at this point I'm more interested in getting the whole flow set up.)

 [State of ingest.php](https://github.com/rickbau5/PostbackDelivery/blob/7e4991aaadad63114abc796fef5fd886d429ac40/src/ingest.php#L28) at the conclusion of this section.
 From here, I could move onto the Go portion of this project.

+### Pulling the data out of Redis into Go
+Here I fought with Go for a bit to figure out exactly how to import the go-redis package to have access to the Redis connector.
+Once that was resolved, connecting to Redis from Go and verifying that it was working and communicating correctly was simple.
+[State of delivery agent](https://github.com/rickbau5/PostbackDelivery/blob/abf9f62f9d20266d141035146e48f07c7311049d/src/github.com/rickbau5/deliveryagent/main.go) at this point was essentially the "hello world" of this situation.